ninemarks/teamcode-wechaty-getting-started/README.md

 1. Hot Module Reload Enabled for convenience when developing.
 See `src/handlers/on-*.ts`
 1. Send Online/Offline Notification Message to BotSelf when the Program Start/Stop.
 See `src/finis.ts`
 1. Simple Web Server that can be used to Scan QR Code, or any other operations integrated with Wechaty.
 See `src/start-web.ts`

+## DEPLOYMENT INSTRUCTIONS
+1. Click the `Deploy to TeamCode`.
+2. Wait for the building process.
+3. Set HTTP port with `8788`.
+4. Click "Next" to run the app.

 ## SEE ALSO
 - [Introducing Tin](https://www.teamcode.com/docs/en-US/tin/what-is-tin)